 Company Career Pages

-It originally launched as a website for student jobs and internships with a strong focus on the local workforce market.
-However, it’s rapidly moving towards becoming on the of the primary job websites in Thailand.
+Work Venture launched as a website for student jobs and internships with a strong focus on the local workforce market.
+But it’s moving towards becoming one the of the primary job websites in Thailand.

 Industry-Specific Job Websites